-Islamic women wearing a veil, hijab or burka for religious causes are facing difficult challenges in Western society.
-Their determination to wear the religious attire in public is being tested by multiple institutions, asking them to choose between the veil and their education or job.
+Islamic women wearing a veil, hijab, or burka for religious causes are facing difficult challenges in Western society.
+Their determination to wear religious attire in public is being tested by multiple institutions, asking them to choose between the veil and their education or job.

 Religion – education dilemma